magneticio/vampkubistdocs/ADVANCED_TUTORIAL.md

   - port: 80
     protocol: http
 ```

+As you can see the service entry configuration is straightforward and only specified the host name and the ports to be opened.
 By using kubectl to log into one of the pods running into the kubist-test3 namespace you will now be able to send requests to gateway gw-app2-1.democluster.net going outside the cluster, like this:

 ````